 ‘Glass Gun 2′ by Julie Hill

 A couple of days ago my housemate returned home bursting with a tale that he’d been carrying around with him all day.
-What he had witnessed on his well-trodden route to work that morning had seemed to pervade the conditioned air of his office in the hours that followed, reruns of the scene played out in windowpane reflections and on the inside of mid-blink eyelids.
+What he had witnessed on his well-trodden route to work that morning had seemed to pervade the conditioned air of his office in the hours that followed, mind reruns of the scene played out in windowpane reflections and on the inside of mid-blink eyelids.
 He had been inspired.

 The action that had my friend so roused wasn’t overtly political.
 Nor was it spectacularly en-masse.
 It was a man.
 Alone.
-Dancing at 8am in the centre of one of Bristol city centre’s busiest junctions, multiple lanes of traffic whirring around unrestrained flying limbs like mechanical rings of chorus girls, their metallic bodywork sparkling.
+Dancing at 8am in the centre of one of Bristol city centre’s busiest junctions, stuff multiple lanes of traffic whirring around unrestrained flying limbs like mechanical rings of chorus girls, capsule their metallic bodywork sparkling.

 The root of this act, and the results of it, we can only guess at.
 Was his rush hour spinning a signal that the rest of us should slow down?
 A statement on the vulnerability of the pedestrian or the mindlessness of the daily grind?
 Maybe he just fancied a dance.

 CRASH at Artsadmin: experimenting with sustainable alternatives to financial and ecological crises

 As my friend’s impassioned regaling of the scene evidenced, whatever its grounds, form or situation, art is an enormously affecting class of action.
 And it’s being increasingly embraced as a method of political expression beyond homemade banners or gallery walls, because we can all be arts activists.
 The only thing that’s required is a little imagination.

 Image courtesy of Artsadmin: ‘Quantitative Teasing- A benchmark in post-capitalism’